null-shot/typescript-agent-tookit/examples/analytics-mcp/README.md

 3. **Query the data** (`query_analytics` tool):

    **Fill in MCP Inspector field:**
-   - **sql**: `SELECT blob2 as EventType, blob3, double1 as PRsCreated, double2 as PRsMerged, double3 as PRsClosed FROM github_stats WHERE blob2 = 'test_pr_data' ORDER BY timestamp DESC LIMIT 5`
+   - **sql**: `SELECT blob2 as EventType, blob3 as Date, double1 as PRsCreated, double2 as PRsMerged, double3 as PRsClosed FROM github_stats ORDER BY blob3 DESC LIMIT 5`

 **Expected Response (With Credentials Configured):**
 ```json